 And if this question was bugging you as well, then this comparison tutorial between Opera and Firefox browser will settle this debate for good.
-Here we will be weighing in all the important features that both these browsers behold and will then make you aware of which one outweighs the other, and why.
+Here we will be weighing in all the essential features that both these browsers behold and will then make you aware of which one outweighs the other and why.

 So without further ado, let’s get started —

-When you are surfing the world wide web, the trackers are always keeping an eye on your online browsing activity.
-While the benefit for the same is documented to help the browser in sending curated content to the user, but there’s much more to that since they possess a great security risk as well.
+When you are surfing the world wide web, the trackers always keep an eye on your online browsing activity.
+While the benefit for the same is documented to help the browser send curated content to the user, there’s much more to that since they possess a significant security risk.

 In this regard, Opera seems to have quite a decent job.
 They have blocked all the third-party tracking cookies by default so that you have one less thing to worry about.
 Not only that, but they have also incorporated tracker-blockers that are known to block all the crypto-mining scripts, which is something that not many other browsers could claim off.

-So while both the browsers seem to have given attention towards the tracker blocking, Firefox takes an upper hand, mainly because it gives users more granular controls over this functionality.
+So while both the browsers seem to have given attention towards the tracker blocking, Firefox takes the upper hand, mainly because it gives users more granular controls over this functionality.

 The sites that tend to adopt the practice of sending intrusive and disruptive ads are always on the rise.
-All this tends to disrupt the normal workflow of the users apart from breaking down the UX/UI element as well.
+All this tends to disrupt the standard workflow of the users apart from breaking down the UX/UI element.
 This is where the need for an ad-blocker arises.

 However, when it comes to Mozilla’s offering, there’s no such thing as an ad-blocker.
 So there are two different approaches that you could opt for.
-These include installing a third-party extension or going for the Strict level of tracking block, which is able to block most of the intrusive ads.
+These include installing a third-party extension or going for the Strict level of tracking block, blocking most intrusive ads.